 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Tavernier has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Tavernier has few renters and college students.
 But the biggest reason it is quieter in Tavernier than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Tavernier may be for you.

-Tavernier is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Tavernier doesn't have a public transportation system that people use for their commute.

 The per capita income in Tavernier in 2022 was $48,767, which is upper middle income relative to Florida, and wealthy relative to the rest of the US.
 This equates to an annual income of $195,068 for a family of four.
 However, Tavernier contains both very wealthy and poor people as well.